Tuensang district: Economy

 In 2006 the Ministry of Panchayati Raj named Tuensang one of the country's 250 most backward districts (out of a total of 640).
 It is one of the three districts in Nagaland currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
 The Likhimro Hydro project was commissioned in 2001.

 Demographics

 According to the 2011 census of India Tuensang district has a population of 196,596, roughly equal to the nation of Samoa.
 This gives it a ranking of 590th in India (out of a total of 640).
 Tuensang has a sex ratio of 930 females for every 1000 males, and a literacy rate of 73.7%.

 Changs, Sangtams, Yimkhiungs and Khiamniungans are the main indigenous tribes of this district.
-Besides, Aos and Sümis form a small part of the district's population.
+Besides, other Naga ethnic groups like Phoms form a small part of the district's population.
 Christianity is the main religion through animistic beliefs are still practised by a small minority, especially along the Myanmar border.

 On January 20, 2021, a new district Noklak was carved out of the Tuensang district.
 Subdivisions Nokhu, Noklak, Chingmei, Panso and Thonoknyu became part of the newly created Noklak district, thus, reducing the population of Tuensang district to 137,296.